| Title: | Frequency Distribution Tables, Histograms and Polygons |

 respectively) will be used, if the ‘x’ object is categorical then just use

-If the varable is of contiuos type, you can also supply:
+If the variable is continuous, you can also supply:

 ‘x’ and ‘k’ (number of class intervals);